Disturbance Observer-based Robust Control Barrier Functions: Abstract

 \section{Abstract}

-This paper develops a novel safe control design framework that integrates the disturbance observer (DOB) and the control barrier function (CBF).
-Different from previous robust CBF results that are based on the ``worst-case'' of disturbances, this work utilizes a DOB to estimate the disturbances and construct a CBF-based safe controller to compensate for the disturbances such that the control performance can be significantly improved.
-The CBF-based safe controllers are obtained by solving convex quadratic programs (QPs) online.
-Application of the proposed control design method to Euler-Lagrange systems is also presented.
-The effectiveness of the proposed method is illustrated via numerical simulations.
+This work presents a safe control design approach that integrates the disturbance observer (DOB) and the control barrier function (CBF) for systems with external disturbances.
+Different from existing robust CBF results that consider the “worst case” of disturbances, this work utilizes a DOB to estimate and compensate for the disturbances.
+DOB-CBF-based controllers are constructed with provably safe guarantees by solving convex quadratic programs online, to achieve a better tradeoff between safety and performance.
+Two types of systems are considered individually depending on the magnitude of the input and disturbance relative degrees.
+The effectiveness of the proposed methods is illustrated via numerical simulations.